-What is a Specification?
+What is a Specification (Prescriptive Model)?

 - A specification is a prescriptive model (blue print) of the system, i.e., a precise description what a system - should deliver (service, delivery, postconditions, guarantees) - requires for the delivery (requirements, preconditions, assumptions) - "the truth lies in the model" (J.M.
 Favre) - A specification must be realized (implemented).
-An implementation can be verified with regard to a specification - showing that the implementation derives the delivery from the requirements - A specification contains one or several models of the system - Models are abstract, partial representations of partial knowledge - However, often, the word specification and model are used interchangeably (which is not precise)
+An implementation can be verified with regard to a specification - showing that the implementation derives the delivery from the requirements - A specification may contain one or several prescriptive models of the system - Because models are abstract, they are partial representations of partial knowledge - Several dimensions of abstractions can be used, so many specifications for a system can be constructed - However, often, the word specification and model are used interchangeably (which is not precise)

-Different Kinds of Specifications and Models
+Summary: Different Kinds of Specifications and Models